akveo/kittenTricks/DEV_DOCS.md

 - [Dashboards](./src/scenes/dashboards)
 - [Ecommerce](./src/scenes/ecommerce)

-If you would like to reuse it, you may copy and paste entire screen folder.
+If you would like to reuse it, you may copy and paste the entire screen folder.

-Some of the screens may contain 3rd-party modules needs to be installed.
+Some of the screens may contain 3rd-party modules that need to be installed.
 You can find them in `3rd-party.ts` files.

 E.g in case of reusing `Forgot Password` screen, you may need: